 “Figure out what you need to do, go do it, then measure how well you do it” is a mantra of many successful companies.
 Unfortunately, many don’t.
 I can help you sent a dashboard to measure your progress and help your team focused on the priorities

 Dreaming up crazy goals and then putting a plan to accomplish those goals, whether in your career or personal life, involve similar attributes.
-You must first ponder the unthinkable, develop a plan to accomplish it, prepare for your event and then perform when the time comes.
-From Ponder to Perform to learning to Partner with the right people, Bryan talks about how he has accomplished extraordinary goals focusing on his most recent endurance event – running 205 miles around Lake Tahoe in 76 ½ hours with only 90 minutes of sleep in his keynote address titled, Challenge Your Limitations.
+You must first envision the unthinkable, develop a plan to accomplish it, then perform it.
+From envision to perform to learning to collaborate with the right people, Bryan talks about how he has accomplished extraordinary goals focusing on his most recent endurance event – running 205 miles around Lake Tahoe in 76 ½ hours with only 90 minutes of sleep in his keynote address titled, Reach Your Peak through E.P.I.C.
+Performances.

 It’s Not A Communication Problem: 5 Steps To PLEAD For Alignment